 Right now, Sherlock's back is towards the world.
 Eyes open but unmoving.
 Hands knotted, locked.
 But Mycroft has no doubt that Sherlock's brain has not stopped.
 The idiot doctors are confused because Sherlock is fully conscious and yet hasn't responded for four long days.
 Mycroft, however, understands completely.

 Mycroft finds his finger to reaching out to touch Sherlock's shoulder.
-It feels odd to touch his brother for a reason that is not wholly practical, or accidental like a slight embarrassing scrape against each other when passing a over cigarette.
-Mycroft watches as the silk of the dressing gown dips under his fingers; its heavy creases from being continuously worn over the last four days flatten with pressure; his fingertips lower until he can feel the heat of Sherlock's skin.
+It feels odd to touch his brother for a reason that is not either wholly practical or accidental.
+Mycroft watches as the silk of Sherlock's dressing gown dips under his fingers.
+Its heavy creases from being continuously worn over the last four days flatten easily with pressure.
+Mycroft's fingertips lower until he can feel the heat of Sherlock's skin.

 Sherlock isn't even aware of it, Mycroft knows that; he understands that occasionally the hot processes inside one's brain –more specifically, Sherlock's and Mycroft's - take up all the senses.